ersilia-os/ersilia/README.md

 If you want to incorporate a new model in the platform, open a new issue using the [model request template](https://github.com/ersilia-os/ersilia/issues/new?assignees=&labels=new-model&template=model_request.yml&title=%F0%9F%A6%A0+Model+Request%3A+%3Cname%3E) or contact us using the following [form](https://www.ersilia.io/request-model)

+After submitting your model request via an issue (suggested), a maintainer will review your request.
+If they `/approve` your request, a new model respository will be created for you to fork and use!

 ## License and Citation

 This repository is open-sourced under the [GPL-3 License](https://github.com/ersilia-os/ersilia/blob/master/LICENSE).